veraberger/veraberger.github.io/index.md

 # Platform

-## Promote Student Leadership and Involvement in Institutional Processes
+## Promote Student Leadership and Involvement in Institutional Processes<span id="goal1">

 ### Fund mentor groups, regardless of department or student-led status, because mentor groups should not have to choose between institutional support and autonomy.